 Each fall at the American Cooperative School of Tunis, as our school mission prescribes, we open our doors, hearts and minds to students and their families, and we are deeply committed to ensure that every day, each student receives the extraordinary care that is the hallmark of ACST.

-ACST is accredited by the Middle States Association of Schools and Colleges in the U.S as well as the International Baccalaureate Organization.
-The school uses American curriculum standards and benchmarks with an international perspective and a college preparatory level of rigor.
-As an International Baccalaureate (IB) World School, the IB Diploma Programme is used in grades 11 and 12 to prepare our graduates for success in their continuing education.
-While academic excellence is our focus, we strive to integrate the arts, humanities, technology, language learning, service, and athletics into the ACST experience.
+ACST is a private, independent school governed by a nine-member Board of Governors elected by the members of the ACST Association.
+ACST is accredited by the Middle States Association of Schools and Colleges in the United States as well as the International Baccalaureate Organization.
+The IB Diploma Program is used in grades 11 and 12 to prepare our graduates for success in their continuing education.

 ACST has been opening the hearts of students, staff, and parents for 60 years.
 What began in 1959 with eight students in an old barn has become a special place where more than 5,000 students have come and opened their hearts to each other and to learning.